-Furthermore, in the course of its activities, TRIP may process personal data relating to victims of terrorist events (cf. the attacks of 22 March 2016).
+Furthermore, during its activities, TRIP may process personal data relating to victims of terrorist events (cf. the attacks of 22 March 2016).

 These are identification data, excluding data relating to health.

 TRIP has published a Privacy Notice on its web portal for the attention of people concerned by the data processing operations.